Phase transition in one-dimensional excitable media with variable interaction range: Critical CCA and FCA

 as $t\rightarrow \infty$.
-Note that the two integrals above are independent by the finite correlation length and $s\ge d+2$.
+Note that the two integrals above are independent by the finite correlation length and $s\ge t_{0}+1$.
 Hence the limiting Brownian motions are independent.
 Finally, (\ref{eq:max_decomposition}) yields that the difference between $M_{t_{0}}(t)$ and $\gamma_{g}\sqrt{t}$ times the left hand side of (\ref{eq:max_convergence}) is bounded.
-Hence Slutzky's theorem yields the desired diffusion limit of $M_{t_{0}}(t)$ as asserted in the claim.
-This shows the assertion. $\blacksquare$
+Hence Slutzky's theorem yields the desired diffusive limit of $M_{t_{0}}(t)$ as asserted in the claim.